brandonmaddox/brandonmaddox/README.md

 - 🌱 At school, I'm currently learning about data warehousing (all that data you have, it has to be stored somewhere), sales/marketing analytics (how satisfaction impacts customer lifetime value), and modern regression methods.
 Find out more about the MS Analytics program here -> https://mays.tamu.edu/ms-analytics/

-- 🏠 At home, I'm programming, working on personal data projects, and learning about software/web development through the lens of Git, GitHub, and version control.
+- 🏠 At home, I'm programming, working on personal data projects, and building my brand through my personal website.
+Check it out at -> https://www.maddoxmachinelearning.com/

 - 👯 I'm looking to collaborate on open source projects, participate in machine learning competitions, and broaden my network within the data community.
 LinkedIn -> https://www.linkedin.com/in/brandon-maddox-pmp/